-Trump praises police during FBI National Academy graduation
+Trump praises law enforcement after slamming FBI

 "The President of the United States has your back, 100%," he added.

-Earlier Friday, Trump slammed another group of law enforcement -- the FBI -- for what he called "very, very disgraceful" actions.
+Trump's praise for FBI agents contradicted comments he made minutes before, when he slammed the FBI for what he called "very, very disgraceful" actions in a conversation with reporters on the South Lawn.

 As FBI agents under special counsel Robert Mueller investigate possible collusion between Trump's 2016 presidential campaign and Russian operatives, Trump has demeaned the bureau and criticized it as a once great body that he fallen on hard times.
-Trump has said the FBI is in "tatters" and has urged FBI Director Christopher Wray to "clean house."

 Trump's comments reflect a growing sense among right-wing media and conservative lawmakers that Mueller's investigation is a biased attempt to attack Trump.
 Those calls grew louder earlier this week then anti-Trump text messages between top FBI employees were released to lawmakers and reporters earlier this week.